PangTiger/TinyRickMrGreen-JekyllTheme/index.md

 # Welcome to Liu Jiaqi's (Rick) Academic Portfolio

 ## About Me
-As a Ph.D. candidate at HKUST, my research is at the intersection of AI chip design and computational architectures, with a focus on innovative applications in electronic and computer engineering.
+As a third-year Ph.D. candidate at HKUST, my research is at the intersection of AI chip design and computational architectures, with a focus on innovative applications in electronic and computer engineering.

 ## Collaboration
 I am always open to collaborative opportunities that push the boundaries of technology and contribute to our understanding and capabilities in this field.